 tunnel data flow

-The tunnel modality ships today as the clutchcall CLI plus a QUIC data-plane engine, not as a typed SDK class.
-This page documents the wire model and the CLI; a programmatic client is marked Preview where it appears.
+The tunnel modality ships today as the clutchcall CLI plus a QUIC data-plane engine.
+It does not ship as a typed SDK class.
+This page documents the wire model and the CLI.
+A programmatic client is marked Preview where it appears.

 Public URL for localhost

-Demo a web app, take a webhook, share a dev server — one command, a public HTTPS URL, no router config or inbound port.
+Demo a web app, receive a webhook, or share a dev server.
+One command gives you a public HTTPS URL.
+You do not set router config or open an inbound port.

 Zero-trust ingress

-Reach an internal service (database, admin panel, SSH) from anywhere without punching a hole in the firewall — the box only ever dials out.
+Reach an internal service (a database, an admin panel, SSH) from anywhere.
+You do not open a hole in the firewall.
+The box only dials out.

 Direct P2P links